-The Registrant indicated in its dossier that the registered substance and the substance to be tested belong to the same category.
-However, ECHA points out that the read-across / category justification presented in the dossier does not specify the composition of these substances.
+The Registrant indicated in its dossier that the registered substance and the substances to be tested belong to the same category.
+However, ECHA points out that the read-across / category justification presented in the dossier does not specify the composition of the substance to be tested.
 In addition, the registration dossier does not specify which information is available on the physicochemical properties, human health effects and environmental effects of these substances.
 The relevance of any read-across / category approach cannot be confirmed without this information.